tarwn/lessthandot-hugo/blogs/content/posts/2018-04-13-custom-authentication-in-asp-net-core-2-w-cosmos-db.md

 	await _context.HttpContext.SignInAsync(new ClaimsPrincipal(identity));
 }
 ```
-Behind the scenes, ASP.Net is calling the `SignIn` method on the &#8220;Cookies&#8221; authentication module.
+Behind the scenes, ASP.Net is calling the `SignIn` method on the “Cookies” authentication module.
 The Cookies module will take the ClaimsPrincipal we just passed it and write it as a cookie on the outgoing Response (and then read it back in on subsequent Requests).
-This is how we&#8217;ll know who the user is later.
+This is how we'll know who the user is later.
 Which brings us to ValidateLoginAsync, which is called from our custom OnValidatePrincipal logic.

 [SampleCosmosCore2App/Membership/CosmosDBMembership.cs &#8211; ValidateLoginAsync][14]